Remy W. Trafelet

-Remy White Trafelet (born March 1970) is an American businessman, hedge fund manager, and investor.
-He is the president and CEO of investment firm Trafelet & Company, LLC, and Chairman of Hazeltree Treasury Solutions, a company Trafelet founded in 2011.
-He is a founding partner and managing director of Colonnade Capital LLC and the CEO of Special-purpose acquisition company Colonnade Acquisition Corp.
-II.
-He was previously the president and CEO of Alico, Inc. He is the husband of Lady Melissa Percy, whom he married in 2019.
+Remy White Trafelet (born March 1970) is an American hedge fund manager and investor.
+He is the president and CEO of investment firm Trafelet & Company, LLC, and executive chairman of Hazeltree Treasury Solutions, a company Trafelet founded in 2011.

-Career and Education

-Trafelet is president and Chief Executive Officer of private investment firm Trafelet & Company, LLC, a company he originally founded as Trafelet Capital Management in 1999.
-Trafelet is known for his active investment strategy involving hands-on research and in-person visits to likely investment targets.
-He prefers a bottom-up approach to stock picking rather than top-down sector analysis.
+He is the husband of Lady Melissa Percy, whom he married in 2019.

+Early life and education

 Trafelet graduated from Phillips Exeter Academy and earned an A.B. degree from Dartmouth College.
 He started his career as an analyst and portfolio manager at Fidelity Management and Research Company.
-By the age of 25, he was managing a $500 million mutual fund.
 In 1998 he was hired by Bowman Capital Management, running a diversified stock portfolio that netted an annualized return of 48% over two years.

+Career

+In 1999 founded as Trafelet Capital Management which later became private investment firm Trafelet & Company, LLC, he became its president and Chief Executive Officer.
+Trafelet is known for his active investment strategy involving hands-on research and in-person visits to likely investment targets.
+He prefers a bottom-up approach to stock picking rather than top-down sector analysis.

 Trafelet launched Trafelet Delta Funds in November 2000, building the firm to a peak of $6 billion in assets under management in 2006.
 The firm recorded a 25.1% annualized return from its inception through 2007.

-The 2008 financial crisis resulted in a 26% fall for Trafelet's flagship fund, which was managing assets from major banks, including Merrill Lynch, Deutsche Bank, and Citigroup.
-While the fund outperformed major stock indices in 2008, large institutional investors and banks were seeking liquidity and freeing up assets to meet their own financial obligations.
+The 2008 financial crisis resulted in a 26% fall in value of Trafelet's flagship fund, which was managing assets from major banks, including Merrill Lynch, Deutsche Bank, and Citigroup.
+While the fund outperformed major stock indices in 2008, large institutional investors were seeking liquidity.
 Trafelet refused to gate redemptions and the subsequent outflow left Trafelet with approximately $3 billion in managed assets by the end of 2008.

-In January 2014, Trafelet teamed up with George Brokaw, previously a managing director at Highbridge Capital Management, to form Trafelet Brokaw & Co., which he co-managed until 2018.